EPA ID# MOD096726484

 Between 1998 and 2001, URS Greiner Woodward Clyde conducted Phase I of a RCRA Facility Investigation, on behalf of Mallinckrodt, to define the horizontal and vertical extent of any contamination.
 URS submitted a draft RCRA Facility Investigation Report to the department and EPA on March 31, 1999.
 This report, along with other related documents submitted in 1998 and 2001 is considered to be the consolidated draft Phase I RCRA Facility Investigation Report.
 A total of 46 solid waste management units and 16 areas of concern have been evaluated or investigated at the facility.
 The department’s final review of the consolidated report and Mallinckrodt’s 2009 responses to the departments’ comments are still pending.
 If any corrective action, or cleanup, activities are necessary, they will be based on the investigation results.

-Mallinckrodt operated the hazardous waste storage area under two hazardous waste permits issued in 1997.
-Mallinckrodt is currently closing one hazardous waste management unit and conducting corrective action activities under a department-issued Missouri Hazardous Waste Management Facility Part I Permit, effective Sept.
+Mallinckrodt is closing one hazardous waste management unit and conducting corrective action activities under a department-issued Missouri Hazardous Waste Management Facility Part I Permit, effective Sept.
 30, 2013.
-Mallinckrodt originally operated the Hazardous Waste Storage Area under two hazardous waste permits issued in 1997, one issued by the department and one issued by EPA.
-Due to the addition of a new container storage area and bulk storage tank for less than 90-day storage, the facility no longer stores hazardous waste at the site in excess of 90 days.
-EPA did not reissue the Hazardous and Solid Waste Amendments Part II Permit, since EPA has no site-specific conditions for Mallinckrodt and Missouri is fully authorized for all permitting activities at the site.
-The final Part I Permit requires Mallinckrodt to continue to perform corrective action activities at the site.
-Mallinckrodt will store hazardous waste under the hazardous waste generator requirements.
+This permit was first issued in 1997, along with an EPA-issued Hazardous and Solid Waste Amendments Part II Permit.
+The department reissued the Part I Permit; however, EPA decided not to reissue the Part II Permit, since EPA has no site-specific conditions for Mallinckrodt beyond those contained in the Part I Permit and Missouri is fully authorized for all permitting and corrective action activities at the facility.
+The Part I Permit requires Mallinckrodt to continue performing corrective action activities at the site.